 Anyone who sleeps with white noise is likely to tell you they can't fall asleep without it.
 And when you count up all the apps and white noise machines on the market, it may seem like you've stumbled upon the holy grail of sleeping.

 While sleep experts agree that white noise apps or machines (or the original version—fans) are definitely soothing, the data to back up whether it truly helps us sleep is limited at best.
-Yet with apps listed in the "Health and Fitness" category, and manufacturers who claim "sleep is just a click away," is there really any science behind it?
+So before you decide to turn up the noise in your bedroom, let's take a look at the science behind all the sleep tech.